Why You Still Need an Agent When Buying a New Construction Home

 What value do you bring to this transaction?

 Buyer’s agents in new construction serve many different functions.
-An agent should be able to explain the process and how they can make it easier for a buyer.
+An agent should be able to explain the process and suggest ways to make it easier for a buyer.

 Things to consider if you buy a new home without an agent